Emerging Areas in Risk Reduction and Estimating Risk

 Clinical trials of risk-lowering drugs

-If you are at higher than average risk of breast cancer and considering joining a clinical trial of risk-lowering drugs, discuss the potential risks and benefits with your health care provider.
+If you’re at higher risk of breast cancer and considering joining a clinical trial of a risk-lowering drug, discuss the potential risks and benefits with your health care provider.

 If you or a loved one needs information or resources about clinical trials, the Patient Care Center can help.
 Contact the Komen Breast Care Helpline at 1-877-465-6636 or email firstname.lastname@example.org.